 In 1991 Dan co-authored Human Factors in Product Design with William Cushman.
 This book, published by Elsevier, was the first of its kind to address the application of human factors engineering principles to consumer products.
 All previous works in the field had focused on military applications.
 Human Factors in Product Design became a popular textbook in Industrial Engineering and Industrial Design programs worldwide for more than a decade.

-In addition the official classes he teaches Dan also gives guest lectures at SJSU within the required curriculum in the areas of software design, UX management, and professional practice.
+In addition to the classes he teaches Dan also gives guest lectures at SJSU within the required curriculum in the areas of software design, UX management, and professional practice.
 He has been an invited speaker at Stanford, Georgia Tech, CMU, and Langara College in Vancouver BC.

 SJSU ISE program information is available for those interested in learning more, either to become a student, hire a recent graduate, or find internship candidates for your company’s UX department.